headerphoto

 What we generally say to new members is if you are new to hill walking, try out the Easy or Moderate Hikes organised by An Óige first.
 Call 01-830 4555 or visit www.anoige.ie for further information on these hikes.

-I am an experienced hiker.
-Could I try out one of your hikes?
+I have done some hillwalking in the past, could I try one of your hikes?

-Can non members go any hike or does it have to be an Introductory Hard Hike?
+Can Guests go any hike or does it have to be an Introductory Hard Hike?

 Where can I get information on the next Introductory Hard Hike and on the full upcoming hike schedule?